-It is a centerpiece that mirrors the over-the-top meat spectacles common in celebratory feasts, like whole roast pigs and turducken.
-It also follows in the steps of luxury foods that gain value through fermentation like wine, aged meats, and caviar.
+This centerpiece mirrors the over-the-top meat spectacles common in celebratory feasts, like whole roast pigs and turducken.
+It follows in the steps of luxury foods that gain value through fermentation like wine, aged meats, and caviar.
 TENPEH demonstrates the potential of vegan dishes to be nourishing, delicious, and just as ~extra~ as its meat counterparts.

 The original dish of tempeh is a fermented soybean cake from Indonesia.
 Fermentation from the rhizopus oryzae culture allows mold to bind the beans together, creating a versatile protein high in vitamins and minerals.